esamattis/subssh/README.markdown

 ## Requirements ##

  - Should work with Python 2.4, 2.5 and 2.6.
 Mostly tested with 2.5.
+ - OpenSSH server.
+Well, subssh can be run locally, but there's really no point doing that...
  - Git (for the Git app).
  - Subversion (for the Subversion app).